 - The Associate Provost notifies the faculty of other professional development opportunities, such as Midwest Faculty Seminars or Associated Colleges of the Midwest programs.

-- Funds are available through the office of the Dean of the College to support faculty in the dissemination of their research or sharing of their professional expertise.
+- Funds are available through the office of the Dean of the College and the Associate Deans of the five Faculties to support faculty in the dissemination of their research or sharing of their professional expertise.